|Messianic Education Trust|

 This summary follows a precise enumeration and naming of each of Yishmael's twelve sons, given in birth order, in verses 13-15.
 We know from other ancient Middle-East documents that these were real people, not just names put in a list.
 Adbeel, for example, is the tribe of Idiba'il who were subjugated by Tiglath-pileser III and assigned to guard duty on the Egyptian frontier.
 Nebaioth may be the progenitor of the Nabateans who built the rose-pink city of Petra in Jordan; but his descendants certainly occur in the accounts of Ashurbanipal's campaigns against the Arabs.
 All these peoples - tribes or clans - were known to be nomadic in lifestyle, herders of sheep and goats, roaming in sometimes quite dispersed areas of the Middle East, generally to the east and south of the Land of Israel; they were not city dwellers.
 This is hinted at by the word - their courtyards - which comes from a root verb that is not used in the text of the Hebrew Bible.
 Davidson lists several derivative nouns with meanings such as "village, hamlet" or "enclosure, area, court".Rashi comments that these are "cities that have no walls, for they are open"; while Targum Onkelos translates the word as "open areas", which might suggest a camp consisting of tents pitched around a central area of open community space.
 Such a layout is typical of pastoral nomadic tribes.

 Given that Yitz'khak is the carrier of the promise, and that Yishmael effectively drops out of the story halfway through chapter 20, in last week's parashaVayera, to reappear briefly next to Yitz'khak at their father Avraham's burial in the cave of Machpela in Hevron, why does the biblical author pause at this point to devote a couple of paragraphs to a genealogy-style summary of Yishmael's descendants, life and death?
 Why also the use of the word - princes or chieftains?
 Is the number of the sons - twelve - important?
-The text this points back to is: "And as for Ishmael, I have heard you; behold, I will bless him, and will make him fruitful, and will multiply him exceedingly.
+The text to which this points is: "And as for Ishmael, I have heard you; behold, I will bless him, and will make him fruitful, and will multiply him exceedingly.
 He shall become the father of twelve princes, and I will make him a great nation" (B'resheet 17:20, NASB).
 Even though Yishmael was not the one with whomHaShem would establish His covenant, He is nevertheless faithful to keep His promise to Avraham with respect to Yishmael; he is indeed the father of twelve princes and does in time become the father of a great nation of peoples stretching far and wide throughout the Middle East.
-The writer therefore takes the time, before moving on with the main story, that HaShem has kept His promises to Yishmael in exact parallel to the promise that will be worked out through Ya'akov's twelve sons.
+The writer therefore takes the time, before moving on with the main story, to record that HaShem has kept His promises to Yishmael in exact parallel to the promise that will be worked out through Ya'akov's twelve sons.
 The only difference between the sons of Ya'akov and the sons of Yishmael is that the former are the children of the covenant while the latter are not.

 G-d made a covenant with Noach after the flood had ended and He had let Noach and his family out of the ark.
 He told him, "While the earth remains, seedtime and harvest, and cold and heat, and summer and winter, and day and night shall not cease" (B'resheet 8:22, NASB).
 Although the rains may be withheld for a season, as a sign of G-d's judgement for sin, that covenant still stands.
 One of Job's so-called comforters comments, "Dominion and awe belong to Him who establishes peace in His heights.
 Is there any number to His troops?
 And upon whom does His light not rise?"
 (Job 25:2-3, NASB), while the Psalmist several times proclaims that G-d provides for all of creation: "The L-RD is good to all, and his mercy is over all that he has made ...
 The eyes of all look to you, and you give them their food in due season.
 You open your hand; you satisfy the desire of every living thing" (Psalm 145:9,15-16, ESV).
 Yeshua teaches the people the same thing: "For He makes His sun shine on good and bad people alike, and He sends rain to the righteous and the unrighteous alike" (Matthew 5:45, CJB).
 G-d's common grace is upon the whole of creation to maintain it in its order and path.